DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 ## **Distributed Denial-of-Service (DDoS)**

-In a DoS attack, the thread actor attempts to deny authorized users access either to specific information or to the computer system or network itself.
+In a DoS attack, the threat actor attempts to deny authorized users access either to specific information or to the computer system or network itself.
 This can be accomplished by crashing the system or by sending so many requests that the machine is overwhelmed.
 A DoS attack employing multiple attacking sstems is know as a Distributed DoS.
 The creation of the attack network may be a multistep process in which the attacker first compromises a few systems that are then used as handlers or masters, which in turn compromise other systems.
 Once the network has been created, the agents (zombies) wait for an attack message that will include data on the specific target before launching the attack.